 No two glaucoma patients are exactly alike.
 Patients present with varying subtypes of glaucoma with varying degrees of severity.
 In addition, each patient has specific visual as well as a specific lifestyle needs; therefore, each glaucoma patient requires a customized plan.

-At Ophthalmology Associates of the Valley, our staff of extremely skilled eye surgeons is able to provide traditional glaucoma surgeries, laser treatments as well as MIGS for our patients.
 As soon as we have established that someone is eligible for MIGS, we will further explain each of their options.
-We specialize in a range of MIGS procedures, and each one is performed using the most cutting-edge technology and medical devices.
+Our Los Angeles, CA ophthalmologists specialize in a range of MIGS procedures, and each one is performed using the most cutting-edge technology and medical devices.
 Typically, MIGS treatments are performed as outpatient procedures and are completed quite quickly.
 Several MIGS treatments only take about 10 minutes to complete

 Below, you will find a list of the minimally invasive treatments we offer.

 Generally implanted during cataract surgery, the iStent procedure is performed at our outpatient surgical center in Encino under localized sedation.
 There is no need to create additional incisions, as the stent is placed at the conclusion of the cataract procedure through the same opening.
-Our team will prep you for surgery with anesthetic (numbing) eye drops and a mild sedative if necessary.
-You will need to arrange for a ride home prior to surgery.
+Our team will prep you for surgery with numbing eye drops and a mild sedative if necessary.

 As these treatments are minimally invasive, the recovery time is a lot less compared to traditional glaucoma procedures.
+As a mild sedative may be used, you will need to arrange for a ride home.
 Almost all patients can go back to work and resume their other daily activities within a rapid timeframe.
 After the procedure is finished, we thoroughly discuss each patient's post-treatment needs for taking care of their eyes throughout the recovery period.
 We also require all MIGS patients to schedule a series of important follow-up visits at Ophthalmology Associates of the Valley so we can carefully monitor their intraocular pressure during the recovery period.

 In the past, patients suffering from the later stages of glaucoma only had one solution for treatment.
 However, MIGS and laser surgeries now allow us to offer numerous kinds of treatments to help patients manage their glaucoma.
 Contact Ophthalmology Associates of the Valley in Encino or West Hills, to ask about a MIGS exam with an experienced ophthalmologist who can help you effectively manage your condition.